 McInerney guided senior McKenzie Davis to all-Mountain West honors in singles and doubles, while freshman Maggie O’Meara earned all-MW honors for her doubles play.
 McInerney also led Davis to an ITA Mountain Region Tournament victory, the first in school history.
 Davis was named the ITA’s Mountain Region Senior of the Year for her efforts.

-Under Shields’ direction, five student-athletes earned academic all-Mountain West honors, while two also earned MW Scholar-Athlete accolades.
+Under McInerney, eight student-athletes earned academic all-Mountain West honors, while four student-athletes were recognized as MW Scholar-Athletes.

-Utah State had six men's tennis players honored for academic excellence as four student-athletes earned academic all-Mountain West honors, while two men's tennis players were named Mountain West Scholar-Athletes.
+Utah State had five women's tennis players honored for academic excellence as five student-athletes earned academic all-Mountain West honors, while four women's tennis players were named Mountain West Scholar-Athletes.

 McInerney came to Utah State after spending the previous four years (2010-13) as the head women's tennis coach at the University of Wisconsin-Milwaukee earning Horizon League Coach of the Year honors in 2012 and 2013 as he led the Panthers to back-to-back third-place conference finishes and its best two-year league win total in school history with 10 victories.

 During the 2013 season at UW-Milwaukee, McInerney led the Panthers to a 12-10 record and tied the school record for most Division I wins in a single season with 11.
 UW-M also finished third in the Horizon league for the second time in as many years with a 4-3 mark.

 During the 2012 season, the Panthers finished in third-place in the Horizon League and set the single-season school record with six league wins, as McInerney became the first tennis coach in school history to be named conference coach of the year.
 In 2012, UWM had individuals set school records for both singles and doubles wins and finished one win shy of the school record for overall team wins.